jlevy/og-equity-compensation/README.md

 If you don’t yet have an offer, see the sections below on evaluating a company and negotiation.

-- 🚧 Okay, so it sounds like Stages of a Startup used to follow this section— “evaluating a company” makes the info in Stages of a Startup sound more relevant to the topic as a whole.
-See previous suggestion of combining Stages of a Startup with 409A.
-If that combination can happen, it would then make much more sense to include that new section, called, perhaps, “Evaluating a Company,” be moved as a subsection of Evaluating Equity Compensation.

 - In determining the value of equity, you have to figure out (or, more accurately, make educated guesses about) several things.
   Whatever a dollar’s worth is always changing too, of course, so this is not easy task.